 Alabama Agricultural and Mechanical University reflects the uniqueness of the traditional land-grant institution combining teaching, research, service, liberal arts, and vocational fields.
 The University offers baccalaureate, masters, and doctoral level degrees (that are compatible with the times) to all qualified and capable individuals who are interested in further developing their technical, scientific, professional, and scholastic skills and competencies.
 The University operates in the three-fold function of teaching, research, extension and other public service.
-Alabama A&M University, a center for excellence, provides an educational environment for the emergence of scholars, scientists, leaders, critical thinkers, and other contributors to a global society.
-In cooperation with business, industry, governmental agencies, and other private and community-based institutions, Alabama A&M University provides a laboratory where theory is put into practice globally.
+Alabama A&M University, a center for excellence, provides an educational environment for the emergence of scholars, scientists, leaders, critical thinkers, and other private and community-based institutions, Alabama A&M University provides a laboratory where theory is put into practice globally.
 Further, the University and is committed to:

 - 1. Excellence in education and the creation of a scholarly environment in which inquiring and discriminating minds may be nourished; - 2.
-Education of students for effective participation in local, state, regional, national, and international societies: - 3.
+Education of students for effective participation in local, state, regional, national, and international societies; - 3.
 Search for new knowledge through research and its applications; - 4.
 Provision of a comprehensive outreach program designed to meet the changing needs of the larger community; - 5.
 Programs necessary to address adequately the major needs and problems of capable students who have experienced limited access to education, and - 6.
 Integration of state-of-the-art technology into all aspects of University functions.